consiglionazionaledellericerche/jscontact-tools/README.md

     1. TITLE
     2. ROLE

-17. The order of conversion of the instances of HOBBY, INTEREST, EXPERTISE and ORG-DIRECTORY properties is based on the values of the INDEX parameter
+17. The order of conversion of the HOBBY, INTEREST, EXPERTISE and ORG-DIRECTORY elements is based on the values of the INDEX parameter

 18. If an ADR element doesn't include the LABEL parameter, based on the value of mapping configuration parameter `setAutoFullAddress`, the full address results from the newline-delimited concatenation of the non-empty address components.

-19. If TZ and GEO properties contains the ALTID parameter, they are associated to the address with the same ALTID value.
-If the ALTID parameter is missing or inconsistent, they are associated to the first address included in the vCard.
+19. The order of conversion of the ADR elements is based on the values of ALTID parameter.

 20. Categories appear in the "keywords" map according to the values of the PREF parameter of the CATEGORIES properties.